Support in Arkansas (2026)

 Material change of circumstances that is substantial and continuing; a significant change in income or the needs of the child may warrant modification

-Arkansas uses an income-shares model established under Administrative Order No. 10 and the Revised Arkansas Family Support Chart.
-The model is based on the principle that children should receive the same proportion of parental income they would have received if the family remained intact.
+The chart uses an income-shares model based on the principle that children should receive the same proportion of parental income they would have received if the family remained intact.
+The chart maps combined parental net income to a total support obligation based on the number of children.

 The calculation begins with each parent’s gross income, which includes wages, salaries, commissions, bonuses, self-employment income, pensions, Social Security benefits, workers’ compensation, unemployment benefits, disability payments, rental income, dividends, interest, and other sources of income.
 The court may impute income to a parent who is voluntarily unemployed or underemployed.